Licensing

 Starter Edition

 Section titled “Starter Edition”The Starter edition includes the core OIDC and OAuth protocol implementation.
 This is an economical option that is a good fit for organizations with basic needs.
 It’s also a great choice if you have an aging IdentityServer4 implementation that needs to be updated and licensed.
-The Starter edition includes all the features that were part of IdentityServer4, along with support for the latest .NET releases, improved observability through OTEL support, and years of bug fixes and enhancements.
+The Starter edition includes all the features that were part of IdentityServer4, along with support for the latest .NET releases, improved observability through OpenTelemetry support, and years of bug fixes and enhancements.

 Business Edition